(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Severe pain

-A few weeks after the procedure, your doctor may order a magnetic resonance imaging (MRI) or CT scan to check whether the tumors are gone or shrunken in size, a good indicator of the treatment’s success.
+A few weeks after the procedure, the doctor may order a magnetic resonance imaging (MRI) or CT scan to check whether the tumors are gone or shrunken in size, a good indicator of the treatment’s success.

 Expert cancer care